-C. The Medicaid business contract with the state of Ohio includes Aged, Blind, and Disabled (ABD) program which is subject to retrospective rating features.
-The Company estimates accrued retrospective premium adjustments for its ABD program based on the contract with ODJFS.
-The amount of net premium income that is subject to the ABD program contract retrospective rating feature is approximately \$ 261,302 and \$216,250, representing 39.9% and 40.7% of total net premium income as of December 31, 2013 and 2012, respectively.
+The Medicaid business contract with the State of Ohio includes Aged, Blind, and Disabled (ABD) program which is subject to retrospective rating features.
+The Company estimates accrued retrospective premium adjustments for its ABD program based on the contract with ODM.
+The amount of net premium income that is subject to the ABD program contract retrospective rating feature is \$274,523,300 and \$261,301,854, representing 19.3% and 38.9% of total direct premiums written as of December 31, 2014 and 2013, respectively.

-The Medicaid business contract with ODJFS includes a provision for which a stated percentage of total direct premiums written can be eligible for a performance guarantee payment based on various quality measures.
-The total Medicaid direct premiums written, subject to this redetermination feature was approximately \$9,100 and \$5,237, which represents 1.3% and 1.0% of the Company's total direct premiums written as of December 31, 2013 and 2012, respectively.
+The Medicaid business contract with ODM, includes a provision for which a stated percentage of total direct premiums written can be eligible for a performance guarantee payment, based on various quality measures.
+The total Medicaid direct premiums written used as the basis for this redetermination feature was \$1,025,930,845 and \$671,779,056, which represents 72.2% and 100%, of the Company's total direct premiums written, as of December 31, 2014 and 2013, respectively.

-Pursuant to the Health Reform Legislation, effective for calendar years 2013 and 2014, the state has elected to administer additional PCP funds through prospective capitation increases with risk-sharing that incorporates a reconciliation model (see Note 21).
-Under this model, the state pays the Company prospectively but also reconciles after the contract period based on utilization and any excess or shortage is remitted to or received back from the state.
-The amount of Medicaid direct written premiums written subject to this legislation is approximately \$36,103 representing 5.4% of total direct written premiums as of December 31, 2013.
+Pursuant to the Health Reform Legislation, effective for calendar years 2014 and 2013, the state has elected to administer the additional PCP funds through prospective capitation increases with risk-sharing that incorporates a reconciliation model (see Note 21).
+Under this model, the state pays the Company prospectively but also reconciles after the contract period based on utilization and any excess or shortage, is remitted or received back from the state.
+The amount of Medicaid direct premiums written used as the basis for this retrospective rating feature was \$1,293,346,036 and \$671,779,056, representing 91.0% and 100.0% of total direct premiums written as of December 31, 2014 and 2013, respectively.

-D. Pursuant to the Health Reform Legislation, the Company does not have any business subject to specific minimum loss ratio requirements as of December 31, 2013 and December 31, 2012 (see Note 14).
+D. The Company does not have any comprehensive major medical business subject to specific minimum loss ratio requirements as of December 31, 2014 and December 31, 2013.